jasonmcboyd/Treenumerable/README.md

     PM> Install-Package Treenumerable

 ## What Is It

 *Treenumerable* is a general purpose library for enumerating, traversing and querying just about any tree.
 If, given any node in your tree, you can navigate to the node's parent and children then you can use *Treenumerable*.

 ## What Can It Do

+#### Parent And Ancestors

+- **GetParent**

+  Returns a node's parent or throws an InvalidOperationException if the node does not have a parent.

+- **GetParentOrDefault**

+  Returns a node's parent or a default node if no parent exists.

+- **TryGetParent**

+  Uses the try pattern (returns a *bool* and takes the parent node as an out parameter) to try and get a node's parent.

 - **GetAncestors**